gitter-badger/socket.io.users/README.md

     //On line 1050 a loc.hostname is used instead of loc.host.
     //This causes a hostname to be used when passing in a namespace, this doesn't include port number so a temp fix is: var chat = io(':8080/chat');
+    /* or

+     var myId = 'kataras'; // this can be asked by server too for authorization var chat = io(':8080/chat?id='+myId);

+     this means all sockets is one user with id=kataras rathen than the default which is session id, for real application you can also ask for username from client and after start the connection to io with same user and sockets from different machine-pcs too!

+    */

     setTimeout(function() {  root.emit('message','I am here');},1000);